bouceka/aoc-12-2016/README.md

 }
 ```

-The second part was almost identical as the first part.
+The second part was almost identical to the first part.
 We only start with register `c` to be `0`.

 ## Reflection